altaficial/altaficial/content/compost heap/I don’t want to have children, and stop telling me I’ll change my mind.md

 I wrote FAQs below, to give you some of my common arguments with people that want me to have children and give you answers /reasons why I don’t want to have children.

-**this**
-	- this is the toggle
-	- omde
-	-tjpe

-### Just because we can't be 100% sure of the outcome doesn't mean we shouldn't have children!
+**<details markdown='1'>** <summary> **Just because we can't be 100% sure of the outcome doesn't mean we shouldn't have children!**</summary>

 Actually, it does.
 There are two problems with this.
 One, you're gambling with someone else's welfare, which is wrong.
 And two, it's incredibly glib.
 Extreme suffering is real and should be grappled with, not just conveniently hand-waved away.
-If your child ends up in a long-term suicidal nightmare of existence will you be content to say, “I’m sorry you’re in hell, but when I was rolling the dice I had a good feeling!"
+If your child ends up in a long-term suicidal nightmare of existence will you be content to say, “I’m sorry you’re in hell, but when I was rolling the dice I had a good feeling!" </details>

-**Unborn children can't give their consent to being alive, therefore you don't need their consent!**
+**<details markdown='1'>** <summary> **Unborn children can't give their consent to being alive, therefore you don't need their consent!**</summary>

 Consider the following thought experiment.
 Suppose hell was real and the inhabitants of hell were allowed to procreate, thus dooming young children to a hellish existence.
 Some of the inhabitants suggest that it's immoral to have children in hell, especially without their consent, but others point out that you don't need their consent because they can't give it until they're actually alive to give it.
 And after all, they say, isn't it better to be alive and in hell than non-existent anyway?